Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 **Understanding the Impact of Regional Budgets on the Quality and Accessibility of Higher Education in the Philippines**

 ## **Webpage Portfolio**
 The link to this project's webpage portfolio can be accessed [here](https://dcenidoo.github.io/G3-CS132-WFU-PROJECT/index.html).
-Note that the PDF version of the webpage portfolio DOES NOT accurately represent the actual website.
-Due to unknown reasons, the website does not render properly when downloaded as a PDF file.
+Note that the PDF version of the webpage portfolio has some visual discrepancies.

 ---
 # **Repository Navigation Guide**